lionelgentil/CheckInApp-Fresh/README.md

 - **Real-time Check-ins**: ECNL-style grid interface with 75px player photos for mobile
 - **Match Results**: Score tracking, match status, and referee assignment
 - **Check-in Locking**: Automatic lock 2h 40min after match start to preserve integrity

+### Referee Personalization System ⭐ NEW
+- **Individual Referee Access**: Each referee selects their name on first app load
+- **Personalized Game View**: Referees only see matches they are officiating
+- **Guest Mode**: Special "Guest" access to view all games for supervisors
+- **Mobile-Optimized Interface**: 3-column grid layout for efficient referee selection
+- **Persistent Selection**: Referee choice stored locally for seamless experience
+- **Navigation Lock**: Prevents access to other sections until referee is selected

 ### Advanced Disciplinary System
 - **Card Tracking**: Issue yellow and red cards with detailed reasons and match context